 Southwick Water System water is tested at a certified independent laboratory and the results of these tests are compared to USEPA and MADEP standards for safe drinking water.
 These tests are periodic and performed throughout the year.
-Tests are performed for bacteria, volatile organic compounds, synthetic organic compounds, inorganic compounds, radon and parasites along with turbidity (clarity).
+Tests are performed for bacteria, volatile organic compounds, synthetic organic compounds, radon and parasites along with turbidity (clarity).
 Approximately 400 of these tests are taken each year to insure the safety and quality of our drinking water.
 The Town is not required to test for lead or copper every year, since there has been no lead or copper problems in past years.
-This year happens to be one of the years where the tests were not required.
+2005 happens to be one of the years where the tests are required and accordingly will be processed during the early part of summer.